Yes, yes, as you know, Penultimo is dormant in 2013, but we’ve recently made a Penultimo-worthy discovery and we’d love to share it with you.

 We also did note the name of the NSW Govt.
 Architect at the time - Ted Farmer - but that was cut from the copy too.

-Anonymous asked: Any idea what is going to be built at the back of the Old Government Printing Office (aka Global Switch HQ)?
+Anonymous said: Any idea what is going to be built at the back of the Old Government Printing Office (aka Global Switch HQ)?
 Lots of digging with one shallow area alongside the main excavation and possibly half of the block to remain untouched.

 It’s the extension to Global Switch.
 It will be another data centre entirely: 34,000 sq m of it.
 They’re calling it “Sydney 2”.
 Here is the link to an old press release about it.
 It’s an old Part 3A approval … we weren’t sure what was going to happen with the change of government, but it looks as though things are still going as planned for Global Switch, at least.